-April 29, 2009 started out like a normal day.
+April 29, 2009, started as a normal day.
 I got ready to go to work and as I sat at the kitchen table eating my cereal, I had a very distinct thought come to me: “Something great is going to happen today.”
 We had been approved to adopt and were now waiting to be chosen.
-I didn’t feel like that thought I had pertained to adoption though.
+I didn’t feel like that though I had pertained to adoption though.
 I just thought it was going to be a good day.

 While I was at work, my caseworker called and said that my husband and I needed to come into the agency to sign some more papers.
 We showed up to “sign the papers,” but instead we were shocked to find out we had been chosen to adopt a baby due in November.

 We were beyond thrilled!
 We feel so lucky that we were able to meet our son’s birth mom five months before he was born.
 We were there when the doctor revealed that the baby was a boy.
 We spent a lot of time with our son’s birth mom and her family and friends before he was born.
 We were so happy to be able to meet his birth father once before he was born.

 I felt so confident that everything was going to work out, and it did.
 My friends and family threw me five baby showers to prepare for the big day.
 We set up the whole nursery.
-We got a car seat, stroller, diapers, clothes, a high chair, and everything else you could possibly prepare for a baby.
+We got a car seat, stroller, diapers, clothes, a high chair, and everything else you could prepare for a baby.

 Grant was born November 2, 2009, and I miraculously became a mother because of a 16-year-old girl who made a selfless decision for her baby, whom she loved so much.
 I was head over heels in love with my baby boy from the moment I saw him.